 You’re likely already working with accountants, financial advisors, and financial institutions, right?
 Why not look into what perks they can offer your employees?

-Especially if you’re a company that offers stock options and other more complex types of compensation, you might want to consider financial wellness benefits.
-Ensuring that your employees have the resources they need to take steps toward financial health.
+Say you’re a company that offers stock options and other more complex types of compensation.
+You might want to consider financial wellness benefits.
+Ensure that your employees have the resources they need to take steps toward financial health.

 In this way, you can maximize your company benefits.
 You’ll work with each employee to give them what they consider to be the best benefits.

-Naturally, this takes more time and often some creativity as well, but the payoffs can be huge in terms of employee happiness.
+Naturally, this takes more time (and often some creativity), but the payoffs can be huge in terms of employee happiness.